-Nominal Operating Mode: for science observations, the camera and the telescope are driven by pre-defined OBs in the VISTA software system.
+The observations are carried out in service mode by the ESO Paranal Science Operations.
+During the VIRCAM@VISTA nominal operating mode for science observations, the camera and the telescope are driven by the pre-defined OBs.
 The instrument is actively cooled, the IR detector system is continually taking exposures.
-The images are only recorded upon command triggered by an executed OB or manually via the instrument control system.
-In normal conditions the filter wheel moves periodically to exchange filters upon request, the AG and LOWFS sensors are continually recording images and passing data to the TCS for the active optics operation.
-The instrument software itself can either be in ONLINE state for normal observing and on-sky calibrations, or in STANDBY state when the instrument is left idle.
+The images are only recorded upon command triggered by an executed OB.
+In normal conditions the filter wheel moves periodically to exchange filters upon request, the AG and LOWFS sensors are continually recording images and passing data to the TCS for the